 - If the file is used to record data for future reference, don't use a password to lock it because it should be relatively easy to decode today's encryption after 2 or 3 years.

 In general, you should be cautious about using the file password.
-If you applied it before but forget it somehow, we hope the resources here can help you recover your password and get your data back.
+If you applied it before but forgot it somehow, we hope the resources here can help you recover your password and get your data back.